Notes for Applicants

 • Official explanations on the grading system (e.g. A=4.0, A-=3.7, B+=3.3; OR A=90-100, B=70-89, etc.) Normally the information on the grading system is presented on the back page of the academic transcripts;

 • (For graduates with degrees obtained in mainland ChinaOnline Verification Report of Higher Education Degree Certificate (中國高等教育學位在線驗證報告) issued by the Center for Student Services and Development, Ministry of Education, P.R.
-China (CSSD) (教育部學生服務與素質發展中心);
+China (CSSD) (教育部學生服務與素質發展中心), with the expiration of OVRD no earlier than the enrolment date;

 • Certificates of professional qualifications, if applicable;

-• Official report of English proficiency tests results, if applicable;
+• Official report of English proficiency test results, if applicable;

 • Documents that are not in English should be accompanied by a formal certified translation in English issued by the awarding institutions or authorities concerned.